bittlingmayer/nlp-intro-course/background.md

 Title it *spell.py*

 #### 2. Edit the script

+Delete what is there and paste in your spell.py and the evaluation code.

 See the [example with the baseline](https://www.kaggle.com/bittlingmayer/spell-py), which is Norvig's spell.py plus the evaluation code, with the following changes to work in a Kaggle Kernel:

+big.txt is already in the environment, at `../input/big.txt`.

-Change file paths to start with `../input/`, for example:
+So change the file path to start with `../input/`, for example:
 ```
 WORDS = Counter(words(open('../input/big.txt').read()))
 ```